 Our founder is a functional medicine clinician who developed our unique formula for maximum efficacy.

-Big Takeaway: Make no mistake, if you are buying “ketones” that are inexpensive they are either sourced from god-awful locations, or they are jam-packed with fillers, or they are not real ketone products and they are just being marketed as “ketogenic.”
-See Raspberry Ketones.
+Big Takeaway: Make no mistake, if you are buying “ketones” that are inexpensive they are either sourced from questionable locations, they are jam-packed with fillers, or they are not real ketone products and they are just being marketed as “ketogenic.”
+See: Raspberry Ketones.

 But what can you expect to gain from exogenous ketones?
-That’s the whole point of buying and drinking them right?
+That’s the whole point of buying them right?

-Why Exogenous Ketones Carry a Return on Investment
+Exogenous Ketones Offer a Positive Return On Your Investment

 Intangible Exogenous Ketone Return

-The simplest way to say the benefit is that exogenous ketones get you into ketosis.
-Being in a metabolic state of ketosis carries the following intangible and perhaps difficult to quantify benefits:
+The most obvious intangible benefit is that exogenous ketones get you into ketosis.
+Being in a metabolic state of ketosis carries the following difficult to quantify (but undeniable) benefits:

 - Heightened focus

-- Accessing clean burning, constant source of energy, instead of peaks and valleys of glucose
+- Provides a source of clean-burning, readily available energy, instead of peaks and valleys of glucose metabolism

 - Increases satiety and feeling full